sumanjs/suman/README.md

 const Test = suman.init(module);

 Test.describe('ES6/ES7 API Example', function(xxx, assert, path, http){   // this is our root test suite

-    // we have injected some core modules by name (http, assert, path) and a module in our own project, xxx
+    // we have injected some core modules by name (http, assert, path)
+    // we have also injected a module in our own project, xxx

      this.beforeEach((t, done, fatal) => {